BearytheGreenBear/csp-blog/_posts/2024-01-08-creative-collaborative-culture.md

 courses: { compsci: {week: 18} }
 ---

+### Team

+*As our team, our priority will be producing working code for a finished product.
+We will make small goals and try to tackle a project one step at a time. *

 >As a Team, make your own 3 to 5 lines Team manifesto.
 Share it in your next Team review for extra 'indicators'.

 ### Individual